Senserva/Siemserva-Releases/README.md

 **Live Interactive Dashboard** — full-screen terminal dashboard where findings stream in real time as the scan runs.
 Severity-coded, searchable, with drill-down details and compliance context on every finding.
 Delta view shows net-new issues since your last scan.

-**SIEM Mode** — continuous monitoring with scheduled scan cycles, multi-tenant support, and automated email alerts for new Critical and High findings.
+**SIEM Mode** — continuous monitoring with scheduled scan cycles, multi-tenant support.

 **Agentic AI-Powered Analysis** — context-aware insights, remediation recommendations, and production-ready PowerShell script generation (press P on any finding).
 Full Scan Analysis for executive and technical summaries, Context-Sensitive Q&A in natural language, and Security Insights on any tab.
 Direct streaming via the Anthropic Claude API, or copy-paste friendly for any AI tool.
 Grounded in 170+ engineer-authored remediation guides.